Forricide/still-feel-alive/Chapter 8.md

 Sarah sighs.
 "We'll collect some of your drug, then Gregor and I can help Taylor with testing."

 A few minutes later, they sit around a table, Sarah's notepad angled so that all three of them can read it.
+She's laying out a plan; Taylor tries to follow it, but fails miserably.
+There are a variety of tests to attempt to figure out what she can do: everything from giving her miscellaneous things to 'take with her', to measuring the exact amount of time between her 'dying' and reappearing.

+The discussion is somewhat disconcerting.
+Taylor goes to inspect the dead version of herself.

+There's something a little unrealistic about her.
+Well, *it*.
+She tries to dehumanize it mentally; she doesn't want to make that connection to her own mortality.
+Instead, she distracts herself with the inanimate parts - the sweater, for example.
+It's the same as the one she's wearing, but something about it brings her back to her original thought.
+It doesn't look quite *real*.
+There's something off, a combination of miniscule tells that combine into an uncomfortable aura of fakeness.

+She pulls at a loose thread, and a full corner of the sweater frays, white stitches straight lines across a broken gray background.